 You can check some accommodation costs here, but you can expect to pay upwards of $50 a night far a mid-budget place.
-Airbnb might give you more for your money, but you’re still going to have to pay a pretty penny.
-If it’s your first time using, you can get a discount using my link, just sign up with Airbnb here.
+Private holiday home rentals might give you more for your money, but you’re still going to have to pay a pretty penny.

 Travel to Dominica: Spending Money